The 7 Stages Of Grief And How They Affect Your Mental Health

 Acceptance

-Acceptance and hope represent the final stage of the grieving process.
+Acceptance and hope represent the final stage of the grieving process or one that allows you to reflect on how the loss has shaped your whole life.
 Accepting a loss does not mean that you simply “get over it” or are content with what happened.
 Rather, it is the part of the process during which you can acknowledge the loss and feel okay with moving forward with your life.
 You might now be able to experience memories without suffering through despair, for example.

 During this final stage, it may become easier to talk about the loss you have experienced.
-You may be more likely to open up about what you’re feeling and thinking with family or friends.
+You may be more likely to open up about your feelings and thoughts with family or friends.
 While you might still have moments of feeling sad or regretful, this stage typically represents an ability to accept what has happened and to reflect upon good times rather than dwell on the sad thoughts associated with loss.

 Getty

 There’s a common misconception that online therapy isn’t as effective as in-person counseling.
-Recent studies debunk this myth and instead suggest that online grief counseling could be equally beneficial.
+Peer-reviewed studies debunk this myth and instead suggest that online grief counseling could be equally beneficial.

 "John has been very helpful in helping me set realistic goals to understand and work through my grief.
 No loss is ever easy, but being able to talk to someone who understands that it's not easy has been helpful."